-If you’re starting an internship right now, you may be in for a different experience than you anticipated when you originally accepted the role.
-Due to the coronavirus pandemic, many internship programs are now remote.
+If you’re starting an internship right now, you may be in for a different experience than you anticipated, as many internship programs are now remote.
 A May 2020 survey from the National Association of Colleges and Employers (NACE) found that 46% of internship programs have transitioned to a virtual experience.

 How can you connect with people at your internship and make a positive, lasting impression if you aren't working in the same physical space?